Michael Hoban, Ph.D

 “Mike-- I read and enjoyed the article, and I appreciate your using Win Shares for the purpose for which it was intended. . .thanks. … Bill”

-Thus encouraged, I have spent the past ten years (since my retirement from teaching) developing and refining the CAWS approach.
+Thus encouraged, I have spent the past fourteen years (since my retirement from teaching) developing and refining the CAWS approach.

 I hope that you will enjoy reading these pages as much as I have enjoyed writing them.